chrisbirddev/react-weather-app/README.md

 ** You can see the website working through this ling: https://chris-bird-weather-react-app.netlify.app/ **

+IF THERE IS NOT DATA SHOWING IS PROBABLY BECAUSE IT REACH THE MAXIMUM REQUESTS OF THE API PER DAY!

 ## Available Scripts

 In the project directory, you can run: